As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 According to a Howard Center analysis of U.S. census data and air temperature data obtained from Portland State University and the Science Museum of Virginia, the hottest neighborhoods in Baltimore can differ by as much as 10 degrees from the coolest.

 And Baltimore is not an extreme case.
-NPR analyzed 97 of the most populous U.S. cities using the median household income from U.S. Census Bureau data and NASA's thermal satellite images.
+NPR analyzed 97 of the most populous U.S. cities using the median household income from U.S. Census Bureau data and thermal satellite images from NASA and the U.S. Geological Survey.
 In more than three-quarters of those cities, we found that where it's hotter, it also tends to be poorer.
 And at least 69 had an even stronger relationship than Baltimore, the first city we mapped.

 This means that as the planet warms, the urban poor in dozens of large U.S. cities will actually experience more heat than the wealthy, simply by virtue of where they live.
 And not only will more people get sick from rising temperatures in the future, we found they likely already are.